History of Michaelwood services

 When the motorways were being engineered, they appear to have under-estimated how many people would drive to the West Country during the summer.
 Even when Michaelwood was being designed in the 1960s, the formulas said very few people would be using the service area, so two temporary buildings were built to hold the fort until the traffic levels had risen enough to warrant building full services.

-Design and Development
+Design and Opening

 See also: M5 Service Area Planning

 Invitations to tender were sent out in 1969, with the project titled "Michael Wood services", named after the surrounding woodland.
 Responses were received from Mobil, Esso, Texaco and a joint entry from Shell and BP, with Mobil being declared the winner.
+The hard surfacing was to be built by George Wimpey as part of their motorway contract.

-After the service area opened in 1971, Mobil tried to hand their contract back so they could bid for a better one.
+Soon after it opened, Mobil tried to hand their contract back so they could bid for a better one.
 It was eventually renegotiated without being opened to rival bids.

-The original plan of building a whole new service area was quickly abandoned.
-Instead, the existing walkway was extended to offer more facilities.
-The Department of the Environment called it "incomprehensible", as the temporary buildings had been sited in the worst possible position.
+The site was sold to Motoross in 1979, by which time the original plan of building a whole new service area had been completely forgotten.
+Instead, a major expansion was completed in March 1980, which saw the existing walkway extended to offer more facilities.
+The Department of the Environment called this "incomprehensible", as the existing buildings had been sited in the worst possible position.

-This did inadvertently create the unusual layout where the two sides are completely identical, as they both have the amenity building tucked away at the back.
+This did inadvertently create the unusual layout where the two sides were completely identical, as they both have the amenity building tucked away at the back.
 A footbridge was provided as part of the expansion work, linking the two sides for the first time.

 Recent Changes